fireflycons/go-powershell/README.md

 # go-powershell

 This is a fork of the original Gorilla implementation with some enhancements
+* Support [pwsh](https://github.com/PowerShell/PowerShell), the newer .NET Core version of PowerShell.
+You can choose whether to start this or regular Windows PowerShell.
 * Wrap all submitted commands in a `try` block to properly capture errors and ensure the output boundary markers are properly written.
 * Make the session thread safe.
 * Optimize the `streamReader` function to perform fewer allocations.
 * Avoid panics if `Shell.Exit` is called on a closed shell.
+* Add ability to pre-load modules when the shell is started.
 * Added an additional shell method `ExecuteWithContext` that takes a context argument.
 If a shell command isn't well formed then the stdout and stderr pipes do not return anything and the `Execute` method will block indefinitely in this case.
 The underlying session will be restarted before `context.DeadlineExceeded` is returned to the caller.
 A restarted shell _may_ be unstable!
+* Added an additional shell method `Version` which returns the underlying PowerShell host's version

+Future changes:
+* Support Linux and Mac (pwsh only)

 This package was originally inspired by [jPowerShell](https://github.com/profesorfalken/jPowerShell) and allows one to run and remote-control a PowerShell session.
 Use this if you